MauroAlvarenga/Simple-Webpages/readme.md

-# Simple Web projects repository
+# Simple Web projects Index

-Mostly tutorial projects, simple HTML and CSS stuff.<br>
+The repo contains mostly tutorial projects, simple HTML and CSS stuff.<br>
 Maybe in some time i can do something more interesting with them.

+The website, it's becoming my personal projects index.

 ***Live Demo:*** https://mauro-alvarenga-websites.netlify.app/